This Timeline Of Ted Cruz’s Beard Growth Is The Epic Saga You Never Knew You Wanted

 Jan.
 8, 2019: A New Challenger Enters The Arena

-In a development bordering on farce, Cruz's 2018 Senate candidate Beto O'Rourke revealed in mid-January that he, too, had suddenly grown a beard.
+In a development bordering on farce, Cruz's 2018 Senate rival, Beto O'Rourke, revealed in mid-January that he, too, had suddenly grown a beard.
 It received mixed reactions; some called it a "comforting development," others derided it as inferior to Cruz's, and some simply had a difficult time processing it.

 Jan.
 9, 2019: Beards Not Bombs